 A 1984 U.S. National Academy of Education report found that using such a system, dubbed phonics, improved students ability to identify words.

-Although mainly intended to teach reading, students were now instructed to sound it out if they were unsure how to spell a word, using phonemic patterns to develop the related fields of both reading and spelling.
+Although mainly intended to teach reading, students were now instructed to sound it out! in case they were unsure.

 Phonics can be used to teach words (and letters) in isolation but also allows for the use of context and longer texts.

-From the 1980s until the current day, a new approach to literacy education has become influential, which actually dispenses with formal spelling instruction altogether.
+From the 1980s until the current day, a new approach to literacy education has become influential.
+Finally, we actually got an approach that dispenses with formal spelling practice altogether.

 This theory purports that learning to spell should come from a rich engagement with language in use, with only some guidance from a teacher.